Filter by Category

 All Payments are non-refundable

-Coursestorm Online Enrollment is Free.
-Course Fee: $520/Honors $550.
+Coursestorm Online Enrollment is Free—Course Fee: $550.
 A $50 non-refundable course enrollment deposit will be billed immediately upon registration and applies toward your overall tuition.
-The balance must be paid by July 1, or select a payment plan of $235 payable by July 1 and November 1.
-Honors will be $250 due July 1 and $250 due November 1.
+The balance of $500 must be paid by July 1, or select a payment plan of $250 payable by July 1 and November 1.

 Recommended credits: 1.0